Thousands of creative leaders manage their agencies with Workamajig.

 In a world where brand recognition and boundary-breaking creative work are heralded, the formulaic systems and processes to guide workflow are, of course, boring.
 A production process is not flashy, and it won’t win awards.
 Some agencies have even automated this function via project management software and digital advances in the industry.
 (Here’s hoping Artificial Intelligence is still light years from a traffic robot roaming around agency hallways.)
-Having an ineffective traffic process or, worse, no process at all, will cause confusion and loss of precious billable time.
+Having an ineffective traffic process or, worse, no process at all will cause confusion and loss of precious billable time.

 During a growth year where hiring and training can take over the daily routine, it’s more important than ever to maintain order.
 Ensuring that all information reaches the parties involved generates ample time for innovation on the creative side while giving peace to the account service and production side of things.
 This also creates a safety net when freelancers or contract employees are brought into the mix.
 A clear-cut process eliminates issues that gnaw at your bottom line.
 Otherwise, details are dropped, deadlines are missed, clients are miffed, and the bottom line takes a sharp dive into accounting hell.